-Our responsibility is to express an opinion on the financial report based on my audit.
-We have conducted our audit in accordance with Australian Auditing Standards.
-Those Auditing Standards require that we comply with relevant ethical requirements relating to audit engagements and plan and perform the audit to obtain reasonable assurance whether the financial report is free from material misstatement.
+My responsibility is to express an opinion on the financial report based on my audit.
+I have conducted my audit in accordance with Australian Auditing Standards.
+Those Auditing Standards require that I comply with relevant ethical requirements relating to audit engagements and plan and perform the audit to obtain reasonable assurance whether the financial report is free from material misstatement.